rittmaiercm/MS-Capstone-Project/README.md

 ## Project Scope
 - Assessing how COVID-19 influenced how far people were willing to drive to visit a park
-- Focused on Lakeshore Park (Sequoyah Hills area) and Victor Ashe Park (Pleasant Ridge Area)
+- Focused on Lakeshore Park (Sequoyah Hills area) and Victor Ashe Park (Pleasant Ridge Area) in Knoxville, TN

 ## Conclusions for Each Park
 - Lakeshore Park